Television

 My enjoyment from the The Studio has to do with its frenetic pacing, which became apparent from the first episode.
 It’s rare that a series first episode so excellently sets the tone for the series but The Studio Episode 1 absolutely nails it in its hilarity, pacing, perfectly placed cameos, and entry into the wild ride that has become Matt Remmick’s life.
 Across the 10 episodes, I just never got tired of the hijinks - all the hilarious situations Seth Rogen wrote for himself and his cast are so memorable and definitely left me wanting more.

 Now everyone knows the drill, though, and season 2 might need to inject a few new surprises to stand out again.
-The key with the cameos is not just who but what are they doing?
 Good luck Seth, you’re a tough act to follow.

 What I’m Most Excited For in 2026…